Kandy-IO/kandy-cpaas-nodejs-sdk/tutorials/2FA.md

 Walking through the method parameters:

 + `destinationAddress` is required with a routable destination number in E.164 format, either with tel schema or not.
-For v1, only one address is supported.
+For SDK v1, only one address is supported.
 + `method` is mandatory and must have `sms` for verification via SMS flow.
 + `expiry` indicates the desired period of time in seconds that the code will be valid on $KANDY$.
 It is optional having default value as 120 seconds, while application can ask for values between 30 and 3600 seconds.
 + `message` is required with a `{code}` string within the text so that $KANDY$ can replace that with the real code generated, and send it as the SMS content.